CONSERVE YOUR LAND

 Stewardship

-The Trust monitors each easement property annually to assure the specifics of each easement are being met.
+The Western Foothills Land Trust monitors each easement property annually to assure the specifics of each easement are being met.
 In addition, The Trust stewards conservation properties that it holds in fee-ownership for public benefit.